|

 realise that there are no phones, no TV, no newspapers – no sources of bad

 news to detract from your retreat.
-You become relaxed, relearn how to go
+You become relaxed, relearn how

-who have not experienced the effect, the following will sound a bit
+those who have not experienced the effect, the following will sound a bit

-airy-fairy – shit happens; in this solitude you gradually start to notice
+airy-fairy – shit happens; in this solitude you gradually start to

-you can simply focus upon surviving.
-As Jen puts it so well, you find
+existence, so that you can simply focus upon surviving.
+As Jen puts

-peace once again for the first time in ages.
+it so well, you find peace once again for the first time in ages.

 Only